DeepakChakravarthy/Win-Cleaner/README.md

-SYSTEM CLEANER
+# SYSTEM CLEANER

-SYSTEM REQUIREMNTS
+## SYSTEM REQUIREMENTS

-*This Project Run's on all Windows Operating System
+This program will run on all computers installed with the Windows Operating System.

-This System Cleaner Feautres
+The features of the System Cleaner include:

-FAST-CLEAN-> Will Remove The Temp files
+  - FAST-CLEAN-> Will Remove The Temp files
-Deep-Clean-> Will Remove The Temporary Internet Files (Setup Log Files) Temporary Windows Files and Deep-Clean Will Defrag Drive for Efficient Memory Management
+  - Deep-Clean-> Will Remove The Temporary Internet Files (Setup Log Files) and Temporary Windows File
+       - Deep-Clean Will Defrag the Drive for Efficient Disk space Management

-About This Project
+## About This Project

-Duration -1-DAY
+Time taken to develop this project was approximately 1 day.

+### Technology Stack

-LANGUAGE -BatchFile Language Converted to Executable Format
+BatchFile Language Converted to Executable Format was adopted.